ronen567/just-the-docs/docs/linear-regression-new.md

 ## Calculation of Predictor's Coeffcients

-Now that we've seen 2 linear prediction examples, with n=1 and n=2, we can continue to the next step: Calculate the predictors coefficients.
-We will start with presenting the analytical solution, which works find for Linear Predictors.
-Optionally Gradient Descent solution could also be implemented here, but Gradient Descent will be presented in a post which follows, while illustrating the solution for Logistic Regression predictor.
+Now that we've seen 2 linear prediction examples, with n=1 and n=2, we continue to the next step: Calculate the predictors coefficientsת \\(b, w_i\\).
+The common algorithm to do it is the Gradient Descent.
+Gradient Descent is an iterative algorithm, which will be detailed post which follows, illustrated on the Logistic Regression predictor.
+To solve for the Linear Regression we can use the Analytical Solution as well.
+So let's review the solution here.

-TIL HERE!!!
 ### Analytical Solution for Linear Predictor Coefficents

 Given Eq.
 1 we aim to find the predictor's coefficents \\b, (w_i)\\,  j=1:n which will lead to the best predictor \\\hat(y)\\ for y.

 For our calculation, we need a set of labeled examples \\((x_1...x_n) , y)\\, were the example set is  \\((x_1...x_n))\\ and the label is the corresponding output.